Global anthropogenic temperature

 Et al (ref) present observations of higher-frequency (~50–2500 Hz,

-Van Allen Probes Electric Field and Waves instrument's burst mode data and
+from the Van Allen Probes Electric Field and Waves instrument's burst mode data

-represent the first observations of coupling between waves in these frequency
+and represent the first observations of coupling between waves in these

-ranges.
-The higher-frequency wave modes, typically whistler mode hiss and
+frequency ranges.
+The higher-frequency wave modes, typically whistler mode hiss

-The higher-frequency waves are observed to be unmodulated before and after the
+waves are observed to be unmodulated before and after the presence of the

-presence of the electromagnetic ion cyclotron (EMIC) waves, but when the EMIC
+electromagnetic ion cyclotron (EMIC) waves, but when the EMIC waves are

-waves are present, the amplitude of the higher-frequency waves drops to the
+present, the amplitude of the higher-frequency waves drops to the instrument

-instrument noise level once every EMIC wave cycle.
-Such modulation could
+noise level once every EMIC wave cycle.
+Such modulation could significantly

-significantly impact wave-particle interactions such as acceleration and pitch
+impact wave-particle interactions such as acceleration and pitch angle

-angle scattering, which are crucial in the formation and depletion of the
+scattering, which are crucial in the formation and depletion of the radiation

 DEMETER